-- Redundant system data from Action 1 in the Baseline Development Module for up to two energy or water redundant systems per critical load (referred to as a first and second redundant system)
+- Redundant system data from Action 3 in the Baseline Development module for up to two energy or water redundant systems per critical load (referred to as a first and second redundant system)

-- Critical load characterization from Action 1 in the Risk Assessment Module
+- Critical load characterization from Action 2 in the Baseline Development module and Action 1 in the Risk Assessment module

-In the Risk Assessment Action 3 Worksheet: Critical Load Vulnerability, answer the vulnerability questions for each first redundant system and second redundant system being evaluated.
-The answers to these vulnerability questions will generate an estimated probability that the redundant system could fail to be used in the risk assessment.
-If there is insufficient information to answer the vulnerability questions, use the professional judgement of relevant staff (e.g., energy and water managers) to assign a vulnerability probability category to the redundant systems.
+Based on data inputs from Baseline Development Actions 2 and 3 and Risk Assessment Actions 1 and 2, the TRN estimates the probability that the redundant system could fail.
+This probability represents the vulnerability of the system and is used in the risk assessment.
+If the estimated vulnerability seems unrealistic, use the professional judgement of relevant staff (e.g., energy and water managers) to assign a vulnerability probability category to the redundant systems.
 This is an estimate of the likelihood of failure based on the experience of these personnel.